-This project is expected to build deep capacity on smart city development in 2-3 cites and to create a best practices network across the ASEAN Smart Cities Network.
-The pilot cities will be expected to develop realistic smart city plans and policies that take into account evidence-based planning processes, options for more fully integrating renewables, and cybersecurity that is designed in to utility systems.
-The project will also improve coordination across city departments and between the cities and local stakeholders.
-It will also build capacity of the cities and utilities for smart city development.
+This project aims to build deep capacity on smart city development through two pilot cities, and create a best practices network across the ASEAN Smart Cities Network.
+The pilot cities are expected to develop realistic smart city plans and policies that take into account evidence-based planning processes, options for more fully integrating renewables, and cybersecurity that is designed in to utility systems.
+The project also aims improve coordination across city departments and between the cities and local stakeholders.
+The two pilot cities selected for this project are Bangkok, Thailand and Kuala Lumpur, Malaysia.

 The State Department Bureau of Energy Resources and Pacific Northwest National Laboratory (PNNL) will implement the project and prepare analysis on key energy and environmental trends to inform local planning efforts.
-The Global Change Assessment Model (GCAM) will support modelling and training in the pilot cities and be used to define smart city recommendations and implementation plans.
+The Global Change Assessment Model (GCAM)‘s integrated analysis will support modeling and training in the pilot cities and be used to outline smart city recommendations and implementation plans.

 What is the Global Change Assessment Model (GCAM)?

 “GCAM is a market equilibrium model with a global scope and operates from 1990 to 2100 in five-year time steps.
 It can be used to examine, for example, how changes in population, income, or technology cost might alter crop production, energy demand, and water withdrawals, or how changes in one region’s demand for energy affect energy, water, and land in other regions.